rocketspops/prototype-demo/insight/01-discovery/Observation Sessions/CA-Darcy_Johanson_2013-02-19.md

 ________________________________________________________________
 -- CA started December 2012

--- CA's use are constantly switching between multiple systems/programs (MMS, Email, Excel, Ad Servers) with a lot of data/content to complete tasks
+-- CA's use are constantly switching between multiple systems/programs (MMS, Email, Excel, Ad Servers, Pentaho) with a lot of data/content to complete tasks

 -- 100-130% is good pacing, will send update for any campaign pacing under 100% and ask for increase